ChinaFile/Locknet/content/additional-materials/notes-on-china.md

 Xi’s insistence on tight control of the major national media and news organization has been matched by a crackdown on independent and critical media, and on social media, which despite strict censorship was, had become quite lively from the late 1990s until Xi came to power in ’s first year of rule from November 2012\.

-## What Iis Ppeople’s Eexperience of “the LLocknet”?
+## What Is People’s Experience of “the Locknet”?

 China’s censors keep most of their information control mechanisms invisible to users, and many people will never encounter them in ways they can see, such as having their own posts removed or their accounts banned.
 While some people will experience more censorship than others—the Party-state aggressively surveils and censors certain ethnic and religious groups, for example—*anyone* could suddenly find themself on the wrong side of the line.